INTRODUCTION

 - Significant absences cause by ill health (i.e. absences longer than 10 school days) should be certified.

-A standardised record system will be used to track an individual pupil’s behaviour.
+- A standardised record system, maintained on Aladdin, will be used to track an individual pupil’s behaviour.
 Such records will contain;

 - Incidents of misbehaviour,